bazelbuild/bazel-gazelle/README.rst

 .. |mandatory| replace:: **mandatory value**
 ..
 End of directives

 Gazelle is a build file generator for Go projects.
-It can create new BUILD.bazel files for a project that follows "go build" conventions, and it can update existing build files to include new files and options.
-Gazelle can be invoked directly in a project workspace, or it can be run on an external repository during the build as part of the `go_repository`_ rule.
+It can create new BUILD.bazel files for a project that follows "go build" conventions, and it can update existing build files to include new sources, dependencies, and options.
+Gazelle may be run by Bazel using the `gazelle rule`_, or it can be run as a command line tool.
+Gazelle can also be run in an external repository as part of the `go_repository`_ rule.

 *Gazelle is under active development.
 Its interface and the rules it generates may change.
 Gazelle is not an official Google product.*